NiamhOL/Project-2019/README.md

 ![Histogram3](https://github.com/NiamhOL/Project-2019/blob/master/Histogram%20with%20three%20species.png)

+The *Iris Setosa* petal length and width are concentrated on the far left from the rest of the sepcies.

 The feature *Petal Width* can distinguish the targets better than the other features.
 Therefore, I created a distribution curve for *Petal Width* to take a closer look at the distribution of this data point.
 The distribution of the data does not follow the expected bell curve shape of normal distribution but rather has two areas of interest.

 ![Dis](https://github.com/NiamhOL/Project-2019/blob/master/Disttribution.png)